EDUC 3005 - Middle Years Pedagogy

-Course Code EDUC 3005 Course Middle Years Pedagogy Coordinating Unit School of Education Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Prerequisites EDUC 1100, EDUC 2002 Incompatible EDUC 3006 Assumed Knowledge EDUC 1001, EDUC 2001 Course Description This course will investigate the principles and practices of middle years pedagogy.
+Course Code EDUC 3005 Course Middle Years Pedagogy Coordinating Unit School of Education Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Prerequisites EDUC 1100, EDUC 2002 Incompatible EDUC 3006 Assumed Knowledge EDUC 1001, EDUC 2001 Restrictions Available to students in the following programs only: BTMBA or BTMBB or BTMM or BTMBM or BTMBS Course Description This course will investigate the principles and practices of middle years pedagogy.
 Students will explore the middle years as a distinctive phase of schooling that addresses the wellbeing and age appropriate needs of middle years learners.
 The course asks students to develop their expertise by working collaboratively to evaluate and design pedagogical strategies that attend to assessment demands identified by the Australian Curriculum.
 This will also involve working on designing learning that integrates content from across the curriculum or the teaching of a single discipline.
 Students will be asked to enrich these learning designs through the use of digital technologies and deploying such pedagogical lenses as Indigenous perspectives, critical pedagogy, place-based pedagogy and communities of thinking.
 The course will support students to address the Australian Professional Standards for teachers in their ongoing e-portfolio work and understand the impact of various reform strategies on building teaching capacity, ensuring accountability, delivering adequate resources and improving learning.

 Course Coordinator: Dr Stephen Kelly

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes1.
 Identify wellbeing needs of students in middle years schooling